secure-systems-lab/dsse/envelope.md

 ## Security considerations

-The following advisories are relevant to all envelop formats, not just the standard JSON envelope.
+The following advisories are relevant to all envelope formats, not just the standard JSON envelope.

 **Important:** Implementations MUST ensure that the same payload bytes that are